 There’s another way to look at this, if you like.
 Or even if you don’t I’m tossing it in anyway.
 Remember from above how where the axes of the wheels cross describes the center of the turning circle.
 Tilting your bike moves this intersection closer to the bike somewhere underground.
 Since the axles are not as long as the axes there’s no problem of scraping the ground and upsetting everything.
 This makes a smaller circle, thus a tighter turn.
 This explanation is simpler, but I thought you might like to know the details first.

 The more you lean the more the turn angle increases at the same steer angle.
 For instance, leaning 60 degrees, as motorcycle racers often do, turns a five degree steer angle into a 15 degree turn angle.
 This is why it often appears as though superbike racers are barely turning their front wheels.
-Actually they don't need to because... well.
-I just explained all that.
+Actually they are rotating the front end very little because… well, I just explained all that.

 A bicycle does not turn by cone or gyroscopic effects without rotating the front end assembly.
 At least not while travelling on the ground which is the way most of us ride a bike.
 A tilting bicycle turns sharper than an upright bicycle.
 So, even though the cone and gyroscopic forces are there, it’s the much more powerful tracking forces that turn a bike.